-Clean Your Rack in The Right Way
+Clean Your Stainless Steel Dish Rack The Right Way

 Dish racks are commonly made from plastic and stainless steel.
 Stainless steel contains a good amount of chromium and sometimes an extra protective coating, which prevents rusting.
-In some cases, the protective layer is destroyed and some part of the steel gets rusty.
+In some cases, the protective layer gets damaged and some part of the steel gets rusty.
 That’s why you should be careful while cleaning them.
 In this article, we’ll go through a step by step process of cleaning a stainless steel dish rack.

 Disassemble The Rack